keerthanasriranga/GenderPrediction/README.md

 # GenderPrediction
-Predicts gender based on height,weight,age
+A Data Science project in python that predicts gender of a person based on height,weight,age of given training set.